-"one of Australia’s most exciting and individual creative voice...a remarkable composer."
+"one of Australia’s most exciting and individual creative voices...a remarkable composer."
 Gramaphone Magazine UK, 2017.

 "dense yet airy, seemingly endless streams of sound ...exquisite listening pleasure of fleeting descending sound streams" Gerardo Scheige, Neue Zeitschrift for Musik, 2018.